Table of Contents

 Building a wine cellar doesn’t have to be expensive.
 The original Wine School cellar was in the basement of my apartment building.
 We didn’t keep wines around longer than a few months, so being stored at 70 degrees didn’t matter.
 After all, that’s pretty much the temperature it’s stored in at a wine shop.

-When the school moved to Fairmount Avenue, we needed a more extensive cellar.
-Unfortunately, I didn’t have much money, so I built the cellar material liberated from a nearby construction site.
-It was the craziest looking wine cellar in history, but it did the job.
+We needed a more extensive cellar when the school moved to Fairmount Avenue.
+Unfortunately, I didn’t have much money, so I built the cellar using materials liberated from a nearby construction site.
+It was the craziest-looking wine cellar in history, but it did the job.

-By the time we moved to Rittenhouse, I had developed a 4000 bottle storage facility that didn’t break the bank.
+When we moved to Rittenhouse, I developed a 4000-bottle storage facility that didn’t break the bank.
 Since then, I’ve built three more wine cellars and consulted on dozens more.

 Custom Wine Cellar on the Cheap

-The first rule of cheap wine storage is to stop googling pictures of wine cellars.
+The first rule of cheap wine storage is to stop googling wine cellar pictures.
 It will just make you upset, so stop!

-You won’t be ordering custom hardwood wine racks.
-Mongolian monks won’t carve your cellar door from a millennia-old Cyprus tree.
+You won’t be ordering custom hardwood wine racks, and Mongolian monks won’t carve your cellar door from a millennia-old cypress tree.
 Nope.
 Home Depot and Amazon Prime are your new best friends.

-Your new cellar will not earn a spot in Architectural Digest (although one of my student’s wine cellars was featured in the Wine Spectator).
-Nope.
-Your room will resemble a janitorial closet at the local high school.
+Your new cellar will not earn a spot in Architectural Digest (although one of my students’ wine cellars was featured in the Wine Spectator).
+Hopefully, our room will resemble a janitorial closet at the local high school.

 And that’s a very, very good thing.